Blog

 In my mind, clean beauty equals sustainable beauty.
 Not using clean beauty means you are not doing all you can to limit exposing yourself and our world to ingredients and packaging that accumulates.
 Clean products are the products we should buy to create a monetary incentive for companies to do the right thing for our bodies and the environment.

 The big picture is less is more.
 Much like what has already happened to our kitchens and our closets is also happening to our skincare routines.
 Fewer steps, fewer ingredients, and greater transparency are all part of skin care in 2021.
 The consumer realizes careful, more educated choices lead to the best results despite all the marketing for useless, often counterproductive products.
 A great way to not spend money is to be selective in the products you use on your skin.
 Irritation ages the skin, and everyone seems to be developing sensitive skin.
 Why?
 We are putting too much on it!
-This is why I had to create Doctor Rogers RESTORE.
+This is why I had to create Doctor Rogers.
 We have to be more selective in what we put on our skin to keep it healthy.

 That said, you do not need to be perfect.
 For my daily staples, I always pick clean.
-I use Doctor Rogers RESTORE® for all my skin care needs and Westman Atelier, RMS, and Ilia for makeup.
+I use Doctor Rogers products all my skin care needs and Westman Atelier, RMS, and Ilia for makeup.
 But I also use clinically studied, medical-grade products that are not as clean, such as peptides, antioxidants, and retinol.
 Hopefully, someday, this part of the beauty industry will clean up as well, but I like the results enough to tolerate the fact that not all of their ingredients are biodegradable.

-A bit about RESTORE and clean beauty
+A bit about Doctor Rogers Skin Care and clean beauty

 We only use ingredients that are plant-based, biodegradable, and vegan.
 Some are organic, and some are not organic.
 My focus is far more reaching than being simply natural.
 I have created a safe, smart, selective, and sustainable brand to restore our skin and keep it healthy.